siscia/HotelRevolution2014s/doc/ass1.md

 The system will be a Back-Office information system.

-The system implement the functions of a Decision Support System, because will help decide what room offer to who.
+The system implement the functions of a Decision Support System, it will help decide what room offer to who.

 # Why Hotel Revolution 2014s ?